-To lock the door from the inside, slide the lever on your door down.
+To lock your door from the inside, slide the lever on your inside door down.

-To unlock the door, slide the lever up.
+To unlock the door, slide the lever on your inside door up.
+You will see a red area on the lever.

-Power Door Locks (Option)
+Power Door Locks (If Equipped)